6 Top Attractions in KeriKeri, New Zealand

 Mission House

-Just out of the township is the location of the Mission House and Stone Store.
+The Mission House and Stone Store are located just outside the township.
 The Mission House was completed in 1822 as part of the Kerikeri Mission Station.
-It is also known as Kemp House after the family that lived there from mid-1832 until 1974 when Ernest Kemp presented the house to the New Zealand Historic Places Trust.
+It is also known as Kemp House after the family that lived there from mid-1832 until 1974, when Ernest Kemp presented the house to the New Zealand Historic Places Trust.

-It is now kept in as original state as possible, and only by guided tour are you able to go through.
-The Historic Place Trust is preserving the building for generations to come.
+It is now kept in as original a state as possible, and guided tours are the only available option.
+The Historic Place Trust is preserving the building for future generations.

 Stone Store

 Next door to the Mission House is the Stone Store, the oldest stone building in New Zealand.
 Built between 1832 and 1836, it was used as a storehouse for the mission.
-Once again, this building was taken over by the Kemp family after the mission’s closure in 1848.
-It was still operated as a store which it is doing even today.
-In 1976 the New Zealand Historic Places Trust took over from the Kemp family, and today it’s a gift shop, the place where the tours start and the museum upstairs.
+Once again, the Kemp family took over after the mission’s closure in 1848.
+In 1976, the New Zealand Historic Places Trust took over from the Kemp family.
+Today, it features a gift shop with a museum upstairs, where tours begin.

-Stone Store and Kemp House from the other side of Kerikeri River.
+Stone Store and Kemp House are on the other side of the Kerikeri River.

-For NZD$15, I did the informed, guided tour of Kemp House and entry to the museum.
+In 2019, for NZD$15, I took the informed and guided tour of Kemp House and received entry to the museum.
 There are 200 years of history on display on the upper two floors of the Stone Store.
 There is plenty of reading material about the inhabitants, both Maori and European.
-It also provides stories of the trials and wars of the area.
-This is a must-see for anyone who likes to read up on characters and history.
+It also provides stories of the trials and wars that have occurred in the area.
+This is a must-see for anyone interested in learning about characters and history.
 You also get to see the implements used at the time.

 Kemp House attractions in Kerikeri.